coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 # Laughing at Nihilism

 We are now ready to return to the contempt with which Chapman and others regard existentialist nihilism.
+The fact that most patterns of meaning interlock with other patterns only loosely if at all, and usually do not nest within larger patterns of meanings, implies that our meaninglessness to the cosmos doesn't boomerang back home.

 What does our eventual death and atom-like proportion to the rest of the universe *matter* to the grand sweep of human history, to our projects and ambitions, to the lunch meeting with friends, to the baby in the cradle?

 We can gaze peacefully at aeons of time and space without lapsing into despairing nihilism.
 The two have not much to do with each other.